*Free Delivery on Garden - Limited Time Only

 One of the most common mistakes people make when planning a dining room in a small space is neglecting to get the core items.
 So, what are the core items needed in a dining room?
 A dining area is going to need a dining table and dining chairs.
 Even the smallest of dining spaces, such as those that are a living room and dining room combo will still need these two core items.

 Whether you choose to have circular tables in the living area is going to be up to you, but what matters most is at least accommodating some floor space in your home in order to have this small dining room.
 After having these core items, you can then make way for small dining room ideas.
-A great option for a small dining room is the Carolina Athena Round Dining Table, this carefully hand-crafted piece is bound to give your dining room the perfect solution to a dining table that doesn’t overwhelm the space.

 Consider Extendable Tables